I was born in the early 1960s on the Saginaw Chippewa Isabella Reservation (Michigan) to a full-blood Anishinaabe father

 Since leaving California, I’ve lived and worked in Reno, Nevada, at a men’s club (I was the guy at the door who decided if you were going to come in or not); spent five years in Sin City (living in a condo less than a mile from the world-famous Strip); before returning to Michigan for a few years to work front desk and later security at my tribe’s Soaring Eagle Casino & Resort.

 Several years ago, I returned to the west, residing in Phoenix, Arizona briefly before returning to Las Vegas, Nevada.

 More-recently, I was part of a volunteer team at Alan Bible Visitor Center, where my primary duties for National Park Service were to provide the public with information on Lake Mead Recreation Area.

-After two decades together, my partner Mike and I were wed following the June 2015 historic U.S. Supreme Court (Obergefell v.
+Mike and I decided to tie-the-knot, following an October 2014 federal ruling against a Nevada same-sex marriage ban.
+Months before the historic 2015 U.S. Supreme Court (Obergefell v.
 Hodges) decision on marriage equality.
 Mike is a casino industry executive while I pursue writing.